5 Eco-Resorts in Komodo Islands for a Sustainable Scuba Vacation

 We also love the resort’s full-service spa, which provides Balinese-inspired treatments in an open-air bamboo pavilion overlooking the sea.

-Staying at an eco-resort in Komodo Islands
+Staying at an eco-resort in the Komodo Islands

 For more Indo dive inspiration, check out some of the best eco-friendly dive resorts in Indonesia here.